dwayn/aws-management-suite/README.md

 ----

 #### `ams route53 healthcheck create (ip) (port) (type)`
-Creates a health check in Route53 to be able to be used for weighted, latency and failover DNS entries.
+Creates a health check in Route53 to be able to be used for weighted, latency and failover DNS entries. ip should be a public ip address for the host, port is the port to health check and type is one of `tcp`, `http`, `https` for their respective health check types.

 Required arguments: ip, port, type